 Free Printable Colonial Style Paper Doll

-When I was little, I loved to play with paper dolls.
-I would find whatever free paper dolls that I could on the internet and make them all kinds of dresses.
-I’ve always wanted to make printable paper dolls for my readers here at Little House Living, it just took me a while to get around to it!
+When I was little, I had so much fun with paper dolls.
+I would find whatever free paper doll sets that I could on the internet and make all kinds of dresses.
+I’ve always wanted to make my own paper dolls for my readers here at Little House Living; it just took me a while to get around to it!

 Tips for Printing Paper Dolls

-- You can always save the file for later if she does happen to get broken or if you want seconds of her dresses!
+• You can always save the file for later if she gets broken or if you want seconds of her dresses!

 Does your little one play with paper dolls?
 Will they like this colonial style paper doll?